APPENDIX "B"

 upon by the judge included the opinions of physicians, medical associations

-and ethicists, and contemporaneous end-of-life practices.
+and ethicists and a review of contemporaneous end-of-life practices.

-practitioners who considered euthanasia or assisted suicide to be ethically
+B5.1.2 The plaintiffs produced 13 Canadian medical practitioners who considered euthanasia or assisted suicide to be ethically acceptable in some circumstances284

 The defendants provided evidence from six Canadian physicians who offered

-opposing views,288 three of whom
+opposing views,286 three of whom

-proved to be somewhat ambivalent.289
+proved to be somewhat ambivalent.287

 B5.1.3 From all of this, the judge concluded that